adrienTchounkeu/backend_assignment_fulfil/README.rst

    python3 manage.py runserver # on Linux

+To run the Celery worker, run the command

 .. code:: sh

     celery -A backend_assignment worker -l info --pool=solo # to launch celery